backstage-technical-services/hub/Usage of Labels.md

 ## Prefixes

+* `needs/` is used to indicate what a ticket needs before it can be considered ready to work on (eg, UI design, copy, etc).
 * `status/` is used to indicate where in the workflow the ticket is.
 A ticket can only have one of these labels.
 * `type/` is used to indicate the type of ticket (eg, bug, feature,